Incarceration of women in the United States: Psychological trauma

 Incarcerated populations have a disproportionately high proportion of people who have encountered some form of abuse in their lifetime.
 Many incarcerated women therefore suffer from prolonged physical, psychological, or social distress as a result of their past trauma.
 Many women in prison with histories of trauma and abuse exhibit symptoms of post-traumatic stress disorder and battered woman's syndrome, and are vulnerable to experiences of retraumatization in the prison setting.
+A study from 2016 found that 54% of women in the sample had a lifetime diagnosis of PTSD.
 Prison dynamics, especially with male guards, can simulate abusive power dynamics previously present in women's lives, and many prison policies and practices can worsen those dynamics, like internal physical searches, verbal or physical belittlement by guards, and invasions or complete lack of privacy in cells.
 Women are also always aware of the threat of sexual assault in the prison setting, which contributes to feelings of vulnerability and powerlessness that women with past trauma may already be experiencing.
 Incarcerated women suffer from past sexual trauma at a much higher rate than incarcerated men.

 One 2009 study found that 70% of incarcerated women have experience severe physical violence by a parental figure, 59% have experienced some form of sexual abuse as a child, and more than 75% have experienced physical violence by an intimate partner in adulthood.
 And research has consistently demonstrated a strong connection between experiencing childhood abuse and having mental health disorders in adulthood.

 Substance abuse

 Women in prison suffer from a very high rate of substance abuse disorders.
 A 2006 study found that the rate of substance abuse disorders among incarcerated women in 71.6%, and higher among women with a history of childhood trauma.
-According to the Bureau of Justice Statistics publication Women Offenders (December 1999), in 1998 40% of women in US state prisons said they were using drugs at the time they committed the crimes they were convicted of, compared with 32% of men, and of the women in state prisons in 1998, one third committed their crimes in order to buy drugs.
+According to the Bureau of Justice Statistics publication Women Offenders (December 1999), in 1998 40% of women in US state prisons said they were using drugs at the time they committed the crimes they were convicted of, compared with 32% of men, and of the women in state prisons in 1998, one third committed their crimes to buy drugs.